The “Legends of Hip-Hop Tour” Winning Weekend!

-100.3 is giving you a chance to win a pair of tickets to see The “Legends of Hip Hop” November 18th at the Heritage Bank Center!
-To enter for your chance to win, just text the key word “LEGENDS” (all one word) to 71007.
+101.1 The Wiz is giving you a chance to win a pair of tickets to see The “Legends of Hip Hop” November 18th at the Heritage Bank Center!
+To enter for your chance to win, just text the key word “WIZTIX” (all one word) to 24042.
 Text club and esign terms may apply.

+The post The “Legends of Hip-Hop Tour” Winning Weekend! appeared first on 101.1 The Wiz.

+The “Legends of Hip-Hop Tour” Winning Weekend! was originally published on wiznation.com

 -